All Episodes

 And numerous members of Congress dropped by.

-And some Republicans let her know that disagreed with the party's push to impeach the president.
+And some Republicans let her know they disagreed with the party's push to impeach the president.

 And I have to listen to people tell me that I want the Clintons back in the White House because it's good for this show.

-Because what happens is that half the country falls for this.
+I'll tell you, it drives you insane because what happens is half the country falls for this.

 We'll be back.